ArchipelagoMW/Archipelago/worlds/cvcotm/docs/en_Castlevania - Circle of the Moon.md

 - `battle_arena_and_dracula`: Complete both of the above-mentioned objectives.
 The server will remember which ones (if any) were already completed on previous sessions upon connecting.

+If you don't know what goal you have, there are two in-game ways you can check:

+- Pause the game, go to the Magic Item menu, and view the Dash Boots tutorial.
+- Approach the door to the first Battle Arena combat room and the textbox that normally explains how the place works will tell you.

+To see how many Last Keys are in the seed for you in total, there are also two in-game ways:

+- Pause the game, go to the Magic Item menu, and view the Last Key tutorial.
+- If you don't have any keys, touch the Ceremonial Room door before acquiring the necessary amount.

 ## What items and locations get shuffled?

 Stat max ups, magic items, and DSS Cards are all randomized into the item pool, and the check locations are the pedestals